islobozhan/islobozhan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an applied scientist at Amazon.
-Also, I am doing my studies at the University of Tartu (Estonia) as a PhD student in a computation social science group.
+Also, I am doing my studies at the University of Tartu (Estonia) as a PhD student in a [computational social science group](https://css.cs.ut.ee/).
 My work is based on an analysis of the patterns in social media that happened during protests and revolutions.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.